Why environmental pollution increases despite the usage of pollution prevention & clean-up measures

 Wherever there is environmental clean-up, it’s expected that there should be an effective, complete or total clean-up of pollution or pollutants.
 On the contrary, prevention pollution and clean-up measures have rather lead to increasing environmental pollution, as highlighted in this article.

 But first, what are the effects of pollutants on environment?

-Pollutants discharged into the environment have 3 types of negative and unwanted effects.
+Pollutants discharged into the environment have three types of negative and unwanted effects.
 First, they degrade natural systems that support human, animal and plant life.
 Second, they affect the health of all living things (humans, animals and plants), and the internal structure of non-living things in the environment.
 Third and last, they create unpleasant and objectionable tastes, sights and smells.

 Existing methods for handling pollution:

 Mankind has been handling pollution in 2 major ways:

 - the first is by pollution clean-up (or output pollution control) which is normally employed in cleaning up pollution, or diluting pollutants after they are created or discharged.

 - the second is by pollution prevention (or input pollution control) which eliminates, prevents, or reduces production or discharge of pollutants.